 13. Albacore Tuna (in water)

 I make my own mayonnaise, and there is nothing in the world like it.
-Sadly, I can’t claim the recipe for my own – it’s from Well Fed, and is also featured on the Whole30 website.
-Regardless, once I got an immersion blender, I never looked back, and I’ve been making my own mayo ever since.
+Once I got an immersion blender, I never looked back, and I’ve been making my own mayo ever since.
 Mix some of that with a can of this, put it on top of some mixed greens, and you’ve got a salad.
 So easy.

 14. Sundried Tomato & Basil Chicken Sausage